Liverpool Walton

 Here at Liverpool Walton, we have a committed group of people within our church who will pray for someone as soon as they possibly can.
 There will always be someone within the building who is willing to pray with you upon request and offer pastoral support.
 If you would like the church to pray for you or for a situation you find yourself in, please don’t hesitate to ask a member of staff or leave a prayer note on the prayer requests notice board in the Prayer Room.
 Prayers can be left anomalously if you prefer.

-Our Prayer Room has just been refurbished and is open throughout the week during the centres opening times.
+Our Prayer Room is open throughout the week during the centres opening times.
 It is a very calm and tranquil place.

 Please feel free to use the Prayer Room for quiet reflection and prayer.